BTS BONUS Sale! All Resources 25% off with code BTSBONUS25!

 I’ve learned who needs to sit at the front.
 Who won’t ask questions even though they don’t understand.
 Who is a junior rodeo champion (I taught in Arizona).

 If you’ve never tried anything like this before, I challenge you to give it a try this year and see what you learn.
-You can download a FREE copy of the bell work and other free activities from my freebie library here.
+You can download a copy of this for free on TPT here.

 welcome!